ZaakZoeng/ZaakZoeng.github.io/_news/announcement_5.md

 ---
 layout: post
+title: Contributed to a project that was published in Nature!!!
-date: 2016-01-15 07:59:00-0400
+date: 2024-04-10 00:00:00-0400
 inline: true
 related_posts: false
 ---

-Contributed to a project that was published in Nature!!! :sparkles: although I was a collaborator, it's still very exciting! :smile:
+:sparkles: :sparkles: :sparkles: Although I was a collaborator, it's still very exciting! :sun: